matteo-psnt/chess/README.md

 ## Features

-- **Graphical Display**: Utilizes X11 to render the chessboard and pieces.
+- **Graphical Display**: Utilizes SFML to render the chessboard and pieces.
 - **Console Display**: Outputs the chessboard state and status messages to the console.
 - **Human Player Support**: Allows two human players to play against each other.
 - **AI Player Support**: Includes multiple levels of AI difficulty: